flemm0/gastric_cancer_differential_expression/README.md

 <img src="README_files/figure-gfm/annotated heatmap wards-1.png" style="display: block; margin: auto;" />

+You can see that there is a large block of genes that are expressed highly in normal tissue and a block of genes expressed highly in cancer tissue.
+The cell line cluster seems to be spread out, with some highly expressed genes overlapping with normal tissue and some overlapping with cancerous tissue.
+On the right side, I also included boxplots of the overall fpkm values and you can see that the expression levels are higher overall for the normal samples, compared to the cancer samples which makes sense because now I’m working with more genes that are downregulated in cancer than upregulated

 At this point, I submitted the list of up regulated and down regulated genes to do a simple integrated pathway analysis (software from QIAGEN).
 There were many significant pathways returned, many of the down